sonikirtan110/Pizza-Sales-Dashboard-/README.md

 *Ensure `dashboard.png` is in the same folder as this README for proper display.*

 ## 🎥 Project Walkthrough Video
+You can watch the project walkthrough video here:
 [View Project Walkthrough Video](./video.mp4)
 *Place `video.mp4` in the same directory as the README for easy access.*